clarkevansteenderen/CBC_Tutorials/Lab_docs/Lab_tips.md

 bottle)\!
 Once this is done, add 10 uL ethidium bromide (diluted EtBr), mix well, and leave to cool for a few minutes (but not long enough for it to set yet\!).
 Position the combs in the gel mould, and then pour the agarose solution into it.
 Leave to cool for about 20 - 30 minutes.
+Don't pour very hot agarose into the mould, as it will damage the plastic.
 Gels can be reused, but I wouldn’t recommend using them more than two or three times at most.
 Always handle gels with gloves on, and wipe down all surfaces afterwards.

 ## Loading a gel <a name = "gelloading"></a>